WebDevLuke/My-Articles/2017-naming-conventions-for-sizes-in-scalable-css/copy.md

 }
 ```

-I guess I could replace `.o-media--large`’s value with 25px, `.o-media--extra-large`’s value with `.o-media--large`’s, and so on until it’s all consistent again.
-However I would then have to go through all the instances of each class in the HTML and update accordingly every time I add another variant, which can become quite a task as the project grows larger.
+I could replace `.o-media--spacing-large`’s value with `25px`, `.o-media--spacing-extra-large`’s value with `.o-media--spacing-large`’s, and so on until it’s all consistent again.
+However, I would then have to go through all the instances of each class in the HTML and update accordingly every time I add another modifier, which will become more and more time consuming as the project grows larger.

-So what may have seemed like a reasonable naming system for sizings when the project started suddenly begins to falter as things change.
-This is an example of why a naming convention needs to be able to scale.
+So what may have seemed like a reasonable naming system for sizings when the project started, suddenly begins to strain as things change.

-## Making names for sizes as scalable as css
+## Making the names for sizes as scalable as the CSS

-Coming back to the initial list of what makes the perfect naming convention, is it possible to having a naming convention which is semantic, easy to remember AND scalable?
+Coming back to the initial list of what makes the perfect naming convention, is it possible to have a naming convention which is semantic, easy to remember AND scalable?

-To be honest there’s no perfect solution that I’ve found which meets all these criteria, though here are three almost-solutions which may work for you depending on the situation.
+I'm yet to find a perfect solution!
+But here are three approaches I've found, and regularly use, which may work for you, depending on the situation:-

 ### 1) Sacrifice semantics for pure scalability

-In one project I was building a website based on PSD files and was using an incremental naming convention to declare type sizes (Think `c-type--small`, `c-type--medium` etc).
-As I got drip fed more and more PSD files, new type sizes were being introduced at an alarming rate which meant I often spent quite a bit of time renaming elements in both HTML and CSS.
+In one project, I was building a website based on PSD designs and was using an incremental naming convention to declare type modifiers (Think `c-type--small`, `c-type--medium` etc).
+As I got drip fed more and more designs, new type sizes were being introduced at an alarming rate, which meant I often spent quite a bit of time renaming all my modifiers in the CSS and then their references in the HTML.

 Eventually I decided enough was enough and sacrificed semantics for pure scalability with this solution based on the [phonetic alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet):